 They wanted an indoor option where they didn’t have to be quiet, but could talk and socialize.
 And that is how the idea of a student Lounge was created.

 The Hamilton Student Advocacy Council consists of 25 5-8th graders.
-We meet twice a month with the goal of elevating student voice at Hamilton Meadow Park School in Novato.
-Last year, we began by brainstorming all the things students love about their school as well as the areas for growth and change.
+They meet twice a month with the goal of elevating student voice at Hamilton Meadow Park School in Novato.
+Last year, they began by brainstorming all the things students love about their school as well as the areas for growth and change.

 They wanted to hear the voices of other students, too, so they developed a survey and distributed it to 119 6th and 7th graders throughout the school.
 The survey showed that 74% of those students would be interested in using the student lounge.
 “It’s important to have a place where you can be you and not have to have all of the responsibility, said Sanaa.